 For example, stress management is an important skill that rehab centers teach.
 In fact, stress is one of the leading causes of relapse among people who complete rehab.
 For this reason, it’s important for people to learn how to cope with stress.

 Nothing is more dangerous for people who have an addiction than free time.
 They must stay busy, but it’s impossible to hang out with friends and family all of the time.
 They also can’t work every waking hour, which is why engaging in hobbies is important.
 As we learn how to prevent relapse, we often learn that it is easier when we are regularly engaged in sober activities.

 Hobbies are a great way to prevent relapse because they fill free time.
 For example, exercising is an excellent hobby that makes people healthier and prevents relapse.
 Also, it releases endorphins that improve mood and help regulate other bodily functions.

 No one can fight addiction alone, so it’s important to have others to offer support.
-That’s where support groups come into play.
+That’s where support groups at an addiction treatment center come into play.

 After rehab, people need to join a support group.
 Doing so offers many of the benefits that group therapy provides during rehab.
 Being around others with similar problems and seeing that it’s possible to maintain recovery are two main advantages in learning how to prevent relapse.
 In addition, joining a support group fills time like a hobby.

 Do you want to know how to prevent relapse?
 The best way to learn is to visit a Portland, Oregon rehab center that knows all about it.
 At Crestview Recovery, we’re proud to teach our clients how to prevent relapse.
 Beyond teaching relapse prevention skills, we offer programs such as:

 - Group therapy program